rfvgyhn/min-ed-launcher/README.md

 ## Usage

 This launcher doesn't setup/link new accounts.
-You'll need to either launch Elite Dangerous at least once with the default launcher or manually create and link your account(s).
+You'll need to either launch Elite Dangerous at least once with the default launcher or manually create and link your account(s) via the [Linked Thirdparty Accounts] section of Frontier's website.
+Linking is only required if you purchased the game via Steam or Epic.

 ### Setup
 #### Steam